Alexojalo9615/Smackstore/README.md

 - Categories's filters

 **Authentication & Roles**
-- Login and Register area
+- Login and register system

 **Shopping Cart**
-- Add and Remove products to the cart directly from the library
+- Add and remove products to the cart directly from the library
 - Dynamic display of item count and total price
 - Temporary persistence in localStorage until checkout